hericlesfsr/it-automation-scripts/README.md

 🎯 **Purpose**

-These scripts were created for learning, practice, and portfolio purposes, simulating real-world IT Support and Infrastructure automation tasks.
+These projects simulate real-world operational scenarios in IT Support, Infrastructure, Security, and Business Logic environments, focusing on automation, efficiency, and reliability.

 ---